Dialogue with a Swami: The Teaching of Zen Master Seung Sahn

 Our daily life and philosophy should not be separate; they should be one.

-The student then says “I am not a philosopher.
-I am not a scientist.
-I am not a Buddhist.”
+The student said, “I’m not a philosopher, not a scientist, and not a Buddhist.”

-The swami looked at his watch and said, “I must go now.
-We will talk later.
+The swami glanced at his watch and said, “I have to go now.
+We’ll talk later.”

-Then, laughing, the swami said “Since you’re not a philosopher, I will give you an apple,” and handed the apprentice an apple.
+Laughing, the swami said, “Since you’re not a philosopher, I’ll give you an apple,” and handed him one.

-The apprentice handed it back and said, “I will give it to you.”
+The student handed the apple back and said, “I’ll give it to you instead.”

 This story was an excerpt from the classic Zen book, Dropping Ashes on the Buddha.
 I’ve remasted it, making it easier to read, and comprehensible.